Germany, France, Italy condemn anti-Semitism in anti-Israel protests

 France's Laurent Fabius, Italy's Federica Mogherini and Germany's Frank-Walter Steinmeier said: "Nothing, including the dramatic military confrontation in Gaza, justifies such actions here in Europe."

-About 600 Palestinians, mostly civilians, have died in the fighting in Gaza.
-After 10 days of bombardment, Israel on Thursday also launched a ground offensive into the Gaza Strip to halt rocket fire out of the territory.
-So far, 29 Israelis, 27 of them soldiers, have died in the fighting.
-Efforts to negotiate a ceasefire so far have failed.
+The ministers' statement on Tuesday came as Israel pounded targets across the Gaza Strip, saying no ceasefire was near as top U.S. and U.N. diplomats pursued talks on halting the fighting.

-French authorities had refused to permit several pro-Palestinian protests scheduled for the weekend because they feared violence, but they have allowed a rally planned for Paris on Wednesday.
+French authorities had refused to allow several pro-Palestinian protests scheduled for the weekend due to fears of violence, but gave the green light for a rally planned in Paris on Wednesday.

-France has both the largest Jewish and the largest Muslim population in Europe.
-Flare-ups of violence in the Middle East often add to tensions between the two communities.
+France has both the largest Jewish and Muslim populations in Europe and flare-ups of violence in the Middle East often add to tensions between the two communities.

-Speaking before Wednesday's rally, Israel's ambassador to France said it was vital that authorities concentrated their efforts on fighting anti-Semitism.

-"When you try to burn a synagogue, when you chant anti-Semitic slogans, it is an attack against the values of the French Republic.
-I think there is anxiety in the Jewish community," Yossi Gal told reporters.

-"We have complete faith in the French government to do everything that is necessary to protect citizens of Jewish origin."

-In Germany, police in Berlin said they had detained 13 people after demonstrators pelted police with stones following a pro-Palestinian protest on Monday.
+In Germany, police in Berlin said it had detained 13 people after demonstrators pelted police with stones after a pro-Palestinian protest on Monday.
 Police also banned an anti-Semitic slogan used by protesters, according to media reports.

 "We will do everything together and in our countries so that all citizens can continue to live in peace and safety, unoffended by anti-Semitic hostility," the ministers said.